The Chronicles of Tharia

 “Then how?”

 “Do you know what Adantus has been doing up on Barkol Crag?”
 He was referring to a mountain on the other side of the valley from Malefactos Ridge, a mountain that overlooked the University’s research buildings.
-Adantus was one of the University’s best research wizards, and had recently moved into a series of tunnels and chambers dug into the mountain near its summit by another research wizard who’d lived several centuries before.
+Adantus was one of the University’s best research wizards and had recently moved into a series of tunnels and chambers dug into the mountain near its summit by another research wizard who’d lived about a century before.

 “No,” said Franklos.”What?”